jenkinsci/datadog-plugin/README.md

 The [jenkinsci/datadog-plugin][8] repository handles the most up-to-date changes made to the Datadog Plugin, as well as issue tickets revolving around that work.
 Releases are merged to the [Jenkins-CI git repo for our plugin][9], and represents the source used for plugin releases found in the [Update Center][3] in your Jenkins installation.

-Every commit to the repository triggers the Jenkins Org CI pipeline defined in the `JenkinsFile` at the root folder of the source code.
+Every commit to the repository triggers the Jenkins Org CI pipeline defined in the `Jenkinsfile` at the root folder of the source code.

 A list of releases is available at [jenkinsci/datadog-plugin/releases][10].